NicoloCavalli95horses/KMS-web-testing/content/01 Notes/LM (word n-gram language model).md

 ## Definition

 A word n-gram language model is a purely statistical model of language.
-It has been superseded by [[RNN (recurrent neural network)]] –based models, which have been superseded by [[LLM (large language model)]].
+It has been superseded by [[RNN (recurrent neural network)]] – based models, which have been superseded by [[LLM (large language model)]].

 It is based on an assumption that ==the probability of the next word in a sequence depends only on a fixed size window of previous words.==
-- If only one previous word is considered, it is called a bigram model; if two words, a trigram model; if *n − 1* words, an n-gram model.
+- If only one previous word is considered, it is called a bigram model
+- if two words, a trigram model
+- if *n − 1* words, it is an n-gram model.

 Special tokens are introduced to denote the start and end of a sentence *⟨s⟩* and *⟨/s⟩*

-LM is a simple and intuitive approach that can be used to predict the next node in a sequence.
+LM is a simple and intuitive approach that can be used to ==predict the next node in a sequence==.
 The model:
 - has limited memory, ignoring words that are out the *n - 1* window
 - is subject to combinatoric computations, because large combinations of words have to be memorized as the value of *n* decreases
 - is trained on a body of text, calculating the probability associated to every n-gram

 ### Application

 - text auto-completion